Three Ways to Beautify a Space with Grilles, Registers, and Diffusers

 Another option is to create a reveal at the edge of a ceiling and leave the gap open to the ceiling plenum.
 This eliminates the need for a return grille and instead allows the return air to flow around the ceiling edge rather than through a traditional GRD.

 It is important to properly size reveal openings to avoid issues with noise.
 If the opening is too small, a whistling noise may be created by the air as it flows through the reveal or it could reduce airflow that may cause downstream issues with the HVAC system.
 Size reveal openings like this such that the air velocity through the opening is 400 feet per minute.

 Building elements that provide a natural dead space is another great way to blend GRDs seamlessly into a room’s design.
 For example, lobby spaces with exposed staircases often do not utilize the space beneath the staircase, which makes it a perfect spot for floor or wall return grilles.
 There are also an emerging number of products today that integrate GRDs into other building elements, such as ceiling fans or lighting.
 Light troffer diffusers, for example, are linear slot diffusers designed to attach to light fixtures to provide a seamless look.
 Notice in the image below how the supply diffusers appear to be just a normal border around the light.

 A Word to the Wise

-Taking an unconventional approach to airflow distribution requires that we pay special attention during the design of the system.
+Taking an unconventional approach to airflow distribution requires special attention during the system’s design.
 Despite nice aesthetics, occupants will be unhappy in an uncomfortable room.
 A well-thought-out design ensures room air is thoroughly mixed, glazing is adequately air-washed, stratification is mitigated, and any noises associated with the system are acceptably quiet.
 With all these parameters to consider, it can be challenging to find the right solution.
 Collaboration between disciplines is key to finding a successful solution.